oetterer/BootstrapComponents/docs/installation-configuration.md

 ```
 {
 	"require": {
-		"mediawiki/bootstrap-components": "~1.0"
+		"mediawiki/bootstrap-components": "~4.0"
 	}
 }
 ```

 ### Manually
-You need to download and activate the extension yourself.
-Also, you need to take care of dependencies.
+You need to download the extension and all the the dependencies yourself.

 First, you should take care of dependencies.
 That means installing the MediaWiki [Extension Bootstrap][BootstrapExtension].
 See there